Clinical trials methodology research and the Global Health Working Group of the MRC/NIHR Trials Methodology Research Partnership (TMRP)

 This means that the methods we use in clinical trials should continually be questioned so that they are optimal and responsive for a broad range of stakeholders.
 As such, the past decade has seen a new field of clinical trials methodology research – research about the way we conduct trials and other types of clinical research.

-To ensure that the voice of those working in LMICs is heard, the Global Health Network will work closely with a new Global Health Working Group of the TMRP.
+To ensure that the voice of those working in LMICs is heard, The Global Health Network will work closely with a new Global Health Working Group of the MRC/NIHR TMRP.
 Objectives are to:

 1) Raise awareness of the field and scope of clinical trial methodology research to those in LMICs